tuneerroy/gpt-code-critic/README.md

 # gpt-code-critic
-Check your code for errors with GPT!
+Check your code for errors with GPT! :D